-Individual Therapy: Individual therapy is available for children and adolescents who are experiencing difficulties with their emotions or behavior.
+Individual Therapy: is available for children and teens ages 2 to 18 who are experiencing difficulties with their emotions, behavior, or life circumstances.

-Trauma-Focused Cognitive-Behavior Therapy (TF-CBT): TF-CBT for children and adolescents who have experienced a traumatic or upsetting life event such as sexual abuse, physical abuse, neglect, grief and loss, and other traumas.
+Trauma-Focused Cognitive-Behavior Therapy (TF-CBT): provided for children and adolescents who have experienced traumatic or upsetting life events such as physical or sexual abuse, neglect, grief, loss, or other traumas.

-Family Therapy: Family therapy helps improve the way family members interact and resolve conflicts together.
+Family Therapy: helps improve how family members interact and resolve conflicts together.

-Play Therapy: Play therapy helps children express their thoughts, feelings, and behaviors through the use of play, games, art, and other child-friendly materials.
+Play Therapy: helps children express their thoughts, feelings, and behaviors through the use of play, games, art, and other child-friendly materials.

-Psychiatric Evaluation & Medication Management: Psychiatric Evaluation & Medication Management services are available to currently enrolled outpatient clients with a board-certified child and adolescent psychiatrist.
+Psychiatric Evaluation & Medication Management: is available to currently enrolled outpatient clients with a board-certified child and adolescent psychiatrist.

 Intensive Behavioral Health Services

-Children, youth, and young adults up to age 21 who are struggling with serious emotional or behavioral issues or skill deficits may benefit from our community-based Intensive Behavioral Health Services (IBHS), a program that is designed to give each individual the tools they need to face challenges with a greater sense of strength and resilience.
-Our team of Clinical Psychologists, Behavior Consultants, and Mobile Therapists work with each child, youth, or young adult, and their family, to develop an individualized plan to address specific needs and difficulties.
-A plan may include:
+Children, teens, and young adults up to age 21 who are experiencing emotional or behavioral challenges may benefit from our community-based Intensive Behavioral Health Services (IBHS).
+This program is designed to give each individual the tools they need to face challenges with a greater sense of strength and resilience.
+Our services are provided for high schools in zip codes 19128, 19138, and 19150.
+Our team of Behavior Consultants and Mobile Therapists work with each child, adolescent, or young adult, and their family to develop an individualized plan to address specific needs and difficulties.
+Services may include:

-- Evaluation and Assessment across settings that are normal for a child, youth, or young adult
+- Assessment across settings that are typical for a child, teen, or youth adult

 - Individual and Family Therapy